 There is no other city that even compares to Paris–everywhere you turn, any neighborhood you visit–beauty is everywhere.
 From the white buildings with their beautiful rooftops, the picturesque sidewalk cafes, and how no matter what day it actually is, the feeling in the air is that of a slow, lazy Sunday.

-If you’re planning a trip to the city of lights soon (and I really hope you are!)
-I’m excited to partner with Compeed today to share my 12 must-know Parisian travel tips.
+If you’re planning a trip to the city of lights soon (and I really hope you are!) make sure to take note of these 12 must-know Parisian travel tips.
 (Including how to save your feet with all that walking!)